- Academic Misconduct Policy

 Exam Schedule (Times, Dates and Locations)

 The day/time for an in-class, proctored exam is posted with other course details at the time of registration, though students are required to be available for the entire exam period (including deviations) to accommodate any emergency postponement of an exam.
 Approximately two weeks before the start of the exam period exam locations are posted.
 Students are asked to report to the exam room no less than 15 minutes prior to the start of the exam.
-Spring 2014 Exam Dates »
+Fall 2014 Exam Dates »

 Students may produce their proctored exam responses using their own laptops provided that (1) all appropriate software has been downloaded and validated according to the dates on the academic calendar and (2) such an option is permitted by the instructor.
 Subject to availability, students without personal laptops may request use of the library laptops.
 Only in very rare and limited circumstances will students be able to use their laptops without use of exam software.
 In even fewer circumstances will students be able to use their laptops to access their course notes during an exam.
 Therefore, all students who have the option to consult course notes during an exam, will do so in printed version.